Ron Washington: Return to coaching

 Washington was hired as an infield coach by the Oakland Athletics on May 21, 2015.
 He became the Athletics' third base coach on August 24, 2015.

 In October 2016, Washington was a finalist for the Atlanta Braves managerial vacancy.
 The Braves opted to promote interim manager Brian Snitker instead, and then announced the hiring of Washington as their new third base coach, replacing Bo Porter.
 Washington won his first World Series championship on November 2, 2021, as third-base coach for the Atlanta Braves.
 Washington remained the Braves' third-base coach through the 2023 season.

 Manager of the Los Angeles Angels

 After November 8, 2023, the Los Angeles Angels hired Washington as their manager.
 On June 20, 2025, it was announced that Washington would be out indefinitely due to health issues that later were determined to be season ending.
+On August 25, it was revealed that Washington had undergone a quadruple bypass procedure.
 At the end of the 2025 regular season, the Angels announced that Washington would not return as manager.

+San Francisco Giants

+On December 4, 2025, Washington was hired to serve as the infield coach for the San Francisco Giants.